The Try operation groups operations that may cause an error.

-Use the Catch operation along with the Try and Finally operations to implement the structured exception handling mechanism in your keyword tests.
-The Catch operation groups the operations that will be executed if an error occurred within the Try block of operations, that is, the Catch operation groups the operations that will handle errors.
+The Catch operation contains operations that will be executed if an error occurs in the Try block.
 These operations can, for example, stop the test execution or send a notification to the tester.

 After an error has been handled by operations of the Catch block, TestComplete continues the test execution from the next operation as if no error occurred.